-Succession Wealth Management Limited is a large national independent financial planning firm operating in England and Scotland.
-Our teams of independent Wealth Planners deliver high-quality advice to thousands of clients throughout the UK, and we're committed to helping people achieve more with their money.
+Succession Wealth Management Limited is a large national UK financial advice firm.
+Our teams of Wealth Planners deliver high quality independent advice to thousands of clients across the UK, and we're committed to helping people achieve more with their money.